dionnys/azure-sdk-for-python/eng/common/scripts/job-matrix/README.md

 The pipeline usage is recommended.

-If you call the generator from the pipeline, you will rely on the [archetype](https://github.com/Azure/azure-sdk-tools/blob/main/eng/common/pipelines/templates/jobs/archetype-sdk-tests-generate.yml), which ends up calling `Create-JobMatrix.ps1` behind the scenes.
+If you call the generator from the pipeline, you will rely on the [generate template](https://github.com/Azure/azure-sdk-tools/blob/main/eng/common/pipelines/templates/jobs/archetype-sdk-tests-generate.yml), which ends up calling `Create-JobMatrix.ps1` behind the scenes.

 ## How to use matrix generator from your pipeline